-These are four of the powerful experiences that transformed her thinking:
+These are the four powerful experiences that transformed Sarah’s thinking:

-- It showed that over 70% of 5-year-olds coming into school already showed “some signs of disturbed or violent behaviour”.
-In stark contrast – children with strong and loving parents, who also related well to their children’s teachers, showed a remarkable capacity to make friends, learn and be creative.
-These children reached a ‘peak’ between the age of 9 and 12 in human qualities such as empathy, imagination, generosity, honesty, trust and a sense of fun.
-This gives them an emotional resilience to see them through puberty, and life.
-That’s when l knew that Right from the Start had to be the name of the new charity.
+- Working on the development of the first Amnesty International ‘Human Rights Education’ pack for Secondary Schools I was greatly affected by reading the 1988 Schools Council Report – a three-year research programme on the mental and emotional health of children in inner city and council estate primary schools in England and Wales.
+The most critical finding was that over 70% of five-year-olds coming into school already showed ‘some signs of disturbed or violent behaviour‘.
+By contrast, children with calm and loving parents, who also related well to their children’s teachers, showed a remarkable capacity to make friends, learn and be helpful and creative.
+These children reached a ‘peak’ between the age of 9 and 12 in human qualities such as empathy, playfulness, imagination, kindness, generosity, honesty, trust and a sense of fun.
+This gave them an emotional resilience able to see them through puberty and any rough patches in their adult lives.
+It also gave them a ‘head start’in every way when they became parents themselves.